 When I was five, I saw a pair of baby blue wedge embroidered espadrille sandals at KMART (which is where one shops when one is five and going along with your mom to do errands in the Michigan suburbs) and I was absolutely besotted.
 Somewhere in my developing brain, I just knew that those shoes could be deeply transformative, could turn me into a new person, with a new identity.
 Being five, I bothered my mom until she bought them for me.
 And when I put them on, it was true, something about me did change.
 Whether it was how I stood or carried myself, or just seeing how they looked with my super cute pink chiffon dress, I was deeply affected by these shoes.

 Flash forward to now.
 After interviewing countless celebrities, everyday people, and shoe designers all around the world, and having tens of thousands of women (and men!) confess and pour out to me their innermost secret shoe desires (or sometimes just the wish to find the perfect black ballet flat) I founded a footwear company called MeghanSAYS.
-I also wrote weekly for Pret-a-Reporter at The Hollywood Reporter/Billboard, post here on my own blog, talk about shoes on TV and produce content focused on reaching women – the most powerful consumer demographic today.
+I also write a syndicated column called In Her Shoes, post here my own blog, talk about shoes on TV and produce content focused on reaching women – the most powerful consumer demographic today.

 For what lies beneath when anyone talks about their shoes are questions and answers about identity, and universal truths about who we are, who we want to be and everything in between.
 With a lot of irreverence and fun thrown in just for good measure.